SWTOR-Slicers/WikiPedia/README.md

-## We are now compatible with the recently released [Blender 3.6.12 LTS](https://www.blender.org/download/lts/3-6/).
+## We are now compatible with [Blender 4.0.2](https://download.blender.org/release/Blender4.0/).

-* There was a **Blender bug** that was making our SWTOR Shaders lose their custom panel UI (it showed up empty of inputs upon undo or reload).
-This started happening in Blender 3.6.8 and just now **[3.6.12](https://www.blender.org/download/lts/3-6/)** has corrected that.
-* We have a **[beta of the .gr2 importer add-on](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/tag/v4.0.1-beta)** that ought to work on 4.0.x, **BUT NOT ON 4.1.x, as this version introduces late changes to Blender's API that break the object importing process**.
+Blender 4.1 introduced some important changes in its API we are still dealing with.
+In the meantime, projects started in 3.6 or 4.0 can be opened in 4.1 and 4.2 (which brings changes of its own).

-Remember that **you can have as many versions of Blender as you want at once**: each major/minor version of Blender (3.5, 3.6, 4.0, etc.) keeps its own preferences and add-ons completely separate 🙂.
+Remember that **you can have as many versions of Blender as you want at once** without any clashing: each major/minor version of Blender (3.5, 3.6, 4.0, etc.) keeps its own preferences and add-ons completely separate 🙂.

 # Welcome to the SWTOR Slicers wiki!